 As you may know by now, I have a bit of difficulty in keeping surprises a surprise when it comes to my wife.

 Oh, I try.
 I really do.
 But she almost always knows I’m planning something for her major celebratory days (birthday, anniversary, Christmas, etc.) and starts pestering me for hints weeks in advance.
 And like a moron, I always think, “This time I’m really gonna pull it off.
 She’ll never guess this hint.”
-Then, as though she’s plucked it from my mind, out she comes with the answer, pissing me off and causing me to vow never again to give her any hints.
+Then, as though she’s plucked it from my very mind, out she comes with the answer, pissing me off and causing me to vow never again to give her any hints.
 Then the next birthday comes along and there I go lobbing hints like softballs at the Near-Sighted-Middle-School-Girl’s Little League Playoffs.

 After my defeat last October—in which I entirely failed to keep secret the fact that her birthday present was me finally hauling away our old washing machine, freeing up valuable space in the dining room—I became determined that I was finally gonna get one past the batter.

-My three opportunities to do so, barring any unforseen emergency holidays, were Christmas, our anniversary and Ashley’s med-school graduation present.
+My three opportunities to do so, barring any unforeseen emergency holidays, were Christmas, our anniversary and Ashley’s med-school graduation present.
 Christmas was right out, because by the time I thought of a really good and perfect present December had already passed.
 That left our 5th anniversary in early February and graduation in late May.
 I aimed for Feb.

 And as to the perfect present… Oh, it was just too good.

 A couple of years ago, while browsing in a nearby gallery of community art, Ashley fell in love with a painting by local artist Jeanne Brenneman.
 It was a floral watercolor entitled Flower Tower.
 Beyond the beauty of the flowers depicted, though, the construction of the painting and frame was nearly as intriguing.
-Mrs. Brenneman had taken an eight inch square piece of rough hand-made watercolor paper, the kind with craggy crinkly edges, and glued it to a larger piece of watercolor paper, also with cool craggy edges.
+Mrs. Brenneman had taken an eight-inch-square piece of rough hand-made watercolor paper, the kind with craggy crinkly edges, and glued it to a larger piece of watercolor paper, also with cool craggy edges.
 Atop these layers, she painted the watercolor floral scene, and a most beautiful one at that.
 Then she mounted the whole thing on a thin piece of foam core which she in turn mounted to a matte board, framed by another matte board but with enough space that the viewer could see this painting floating above the back-most board, and then the whole thing was sealed in a wooden outer frame.
 It was beautiful work.
-In fact, Ash thought it was fantastic.
+Ashley thought it was fantastic.
 She immediately declared her undying love for the painting and threatened to buy it right there.
 Then she saw the price tag and we realized we could neither justify nor afford dropping several hundred dollars for it, no matter how much we loved the painting.
 And while the artist herself was known to do prints of her existing work, a print of this picture, no matter how well-rendered, could never match the original three-dimensional work.

 Deciding not to buy this painting was a harder thing to do than we thought, though.
 We went back to the hall more than once just to look at the painting.
 And then, several months later, Ashley tracked down Mrs. Brenneman’s website, discovered the painting was again on display in another town and we drove nearly an hour to go see it.
 Once again, though, we could not justify its purchase.
 Not with two cars in need of repair and rent in need of being paid.
 We’d have to save such extravagances for the future, like maybe in 2039, after we’ve paid off the school loans.